 - Light a fire by striking the shovel blade on an included Ferro rod.

 - Clear a campsite of rocks and debris.

 - Chop wood using the sharpened face of the shovel blade.

 - Defend yourself against human or animal attackers.

 How Do I Maintain My Tactical Shovel

 Two things to be concerned about with your tactical shovel are dulling and oxidation.
 Dulling will happen with frequent use, especially if you’re digging up rocks or other hard materials.
 If you have a stainless steel shovel blade, dulling will happen sooner.
-To bring your shovel back to its former greatness you’ll need to work on it with a sharpening stone.
+To bring your shovel back to its former greatness, you’ll need to work on it with a sharpening stone.
 This is very similar to sharpening a knife, but you’ll be working with a larger surface, which can be intimidating.
 High carbon steel shovel blades are easier to sharpen and will come to a finer edge.
-Remember though, this is a shovel, not a knife, it doesn’t need to be razor-sharp.
+Remember, though; this is a shovel, not a knife; it doesn’t need to be razor-sharp.

 Oxidation, or rusting, is the other major issue you’ll run into.
 If your shovel blade is stainless steel, rusting should be minimal as the alloy already contains a protective coating.
-High carbon steel is very prone to rusting and it’s best to add a coat of oil whenever it goes into storage.
+High carbon steel is very prone to rust, and it’s best to add a coat of oil whenever it goes into storage.
 Many campers and survivalists use gun oil, but a general-purpose lubricant like WD-40 works well too.
 Be sure to oil the hinges and any parts with metal on metal contact, such as where the handle’s extension tubes fit together.